10clouds/django-rest-framework/docs/api-guide/authentication.md

 Install the package using `pip`.

-    pip install djangorestframework-oauth
+    pip install drf33-oauth

 For details on configuration and usage see the Django REST framework OAuth documentation for [authentication][django-rest-framework-oauth-authentication] and [permissions][django-rest-framework-oauth-permissions].

 ## Digest Authentication

 HTTP digest authentication is a widely implemented scheme that was intended to replace HTTP basic authentication, and which provides a simple encrypted authentication mechanism.
-[Juan Riaza][juanriaza] maintains the [djangorestframework-digestauth][djangorestframework-digestauth] package which provides HTTP digest authentication support for REST framework.
+[Juan Riaza][juanriaza] maintains the [drf33-digestauth][drf33-digestauth] package which provides HTTP digest authentication support for REST framework.

 ## Django OAuth2 Consumer